F3lip3-hub/holbertonschool-zero_day/0x02-vi/README.md

-WE are learning about coding
+WE are learning about vi

 Important to READ